Life Unexpected: Plot

 Lux Cassidy (Britt Robertson) has been through the foster care system for almost her whole life.
 Cate Cassidy (Shiri Appleby) gave birth to her at 16 but gave her up for adoption after Social Services promised her that the baby would be adopted quickly.
 But the baby had heart problems (ventricular septal defect) and needed countless surgeries, so she was not a desirable candidate for adoption and ended up in the foster-care system and group homes.

 Just before her 16th birthday, Lux petitions a court to become an emancipated minor, but she learns that she must get signatures from her unknown birth parents.
 She locates her father, Nate Bazile (Kristoffer Polaha), who operates the Open Bar inside a building his father gave him.
 "Baze" lives like an overgrown frat boy above the bar with two roommates: his childhood best friend Math (Austin Basis), a high-school teacher; and Jamie (Reggie Austin), who also works at the bar.
-However, even when he signs the papers, Baze discovers that he is already bonding with his newfound daughter, and realizes that she has his eyes.
+As he signs the papers, Baze begins to bond with his newfound daughter, noticing that she has his eyes.

 Baze introduces Lux to her mother Cate Cassidy, co-host of the "Morning Madness" drive time show at Portland radio station K-100 and Baze's former one-night stand from high school.
-Lux has been listening to Cate's voice on the radio for as long as she can remember, so she feels an instant connection to the mom she's never met.
+Lux has been listening to Cate's voice on the radio for as long as she can remember, imagining an instant connection to the mom she's never met.
 Baze takes Lux to meet Cate, who is shocked and saddened to learn that Lux has grown up in foster care instead of the real adoptive home she had been promised her baby would have, and she's reluctant to commit to her daughter.
-Eventually Cate wants to be a part of Lux's life, and she shows that she really does care.
+Eventually Cate wants to be a part of Lux's life, making efforts to show care.

 When a judge decides that Lux isn't ready for emancipation and unexpectedly grants temporary joint custody to Baze and Cate, they agree to try to get past the awkwardness.
 Because of her radio-host job and suitable house, Cate is given primary custody of Lux.
-Ryan Thomas (Kerr Smith), her radio-broadcast partner and fiancé, also bonds with Lux and is sometimes better able to reach her than her parents, because he's faced issues similar to hers.
+Ryan Thomas (Kerr Smith), her radio-broadcast partner and fiancé, also bonds with Lux and is sometimes better able to reach her than her parents, because he's faced issues similar to Lux'.